chabuuuu/chabuuuu/README.md

 # Hi, I'm Chabuuuu!

-I'am currently interning for a NodeJS backend position, want to learn more about Devops .
+I'm currently interning for a NodeJS backend position, want to learn more about Devops .

 - I'm currently working on Nodejs (Express, NestJS), Java (Spring Boot), Python...